 news

 Aussie Elly Warren was found dead in Mozambique.
-7 years on, an inquest can't conclude it was murder.
+8 years on, her father is still seeking answers.

 She had dreams of becoming a marine biologist, and this six-week trip to the African nation was just the beginning.

 But Elly never made it home.
-Just four days before she was due to return to Melbourne, Elly was found face down behind a toilet block in the coastal town of Tofo.
-At the time, her death was described as violent, but no charges were laid by Mozambique police.
+Just four days before she was due to return to Melbourne, she was found face down behind a toilet block in the coastal town of Tofo.
+At the time, her death was described as "violent", but no charges were laid by Mozambique police.

 Watch: Father of Elly, Paul Warren speaks as the inquest for her daughter's death begins.
 Post continues after video.